Abdul-Jaweed/BCG-Data-Science-Analytics-Virtual-Experience-Program/README.md

 Hi AD,

-In order to perform hypothesis testing on customer churn or not on the bases of price and services, we would also need a model churn probabilities of customers, and we would derive the affordable price on churn rates.
+In order to test the hypothesis of whether churn is driven by the customers’ price sensitivity, we would need to model churn probabilities of customers, and derive the effect of prices on churn rates.
+We would need the following data to be able to build the models.

 #### Dataset needed: